JoeltheSpider/JoeltheSpider/README.md

 - Projects at work 🔭
   - PyFuting : A fifa ultimate team trading companion based on futbin data and ensemble models.
   - Spotify-Sense : A music recommendation system based on spotify million playlist dataset and RL techniques.
-  - Google You : A program that renders a google result page with you as the main topic.
+  - Max Narx : A program that renders a google result page with you as the main topic.
   - Lazy B : A samsung active gear app that monitors your momvement heatmap and creates leaderboards with friends.
   - Leah : A super cool rpg game ( on works )
 - I’m currently pursuing 🌱